seoninja13/react-win-dir/IDE Instructions/ide-instructions.md

 - Following established patterns for component structure
 - Documenting all issues and solutions for future reference

-Last Updated: May 13, 2025 (Added Common Troubleshooting Scenarios and Case Studies sections, re-enabled Sequential Thinking MCP Server)
+Last Updated: May 14, 2025 (Improved document layout and formatting for better readability)